mkorthof/freenom-script/README.md

 You'll need to have already registered an account at Freenom.com with at least one (free) domain added, before you can run the script.

-Make sure to a use an actual freenom account as Social Sign-in will not work (workaround: password reset, see [kb](https://my.freenom.com/knowledgebase.php?action=displayarticle&id=27) and issue [#56](https://github.com/mkorthof/freenom-script/issues/56)).
+Make sure to use an actual freenom account as Social Sign-in will not work (workaround: password reset, see their [kb](https://my.freenom.com/knowledgebase.php?action=displayarticle&id=27) and issue [#56](https://github.com/mkorthof/freenom-script/issues/56)).

 ## Usage